ctnadovich/ebrevet/README.md

 ### Check-In Codes

 A check-in confirmation dialog appers with an official check in "signature" code.
-It's wise to write this code on your paper brevet card as proof of passage.
-Should something happen to your phone (eg dead battery) this check in signature code is proof you were at the control at the required time.
+It's wise to write this code on your paper brevet card as proof of passage, particularly if you see orange dots indicating that your proof of passage hasn't been uploaded and backed up at the Club/Region.
+Should something happen to your phone (eg dead battery) writing down the check in signature code is proof you were at the control at the required time.

 <img src="https://parando.org/ebrevet/v19/ScreenShots/check_in_code.png" width=33%/>

-If you don't have green checks on all your controls when you've finished an event, now it's *really* a good idea to write those check-in codes onto your paper brevet card.
+If for some reason uploads fail and you don't have green checks on all your controls when you've finished an event, now it's *really* a good idea to write those check-in codes onto your paper brevet card.
+There will also be an event completion code that certifies you checked into all the controls at the proper times and in the right order!

 ### Past Events